What does Bradford mean?

 Bradford is a very popular first name for males (#467 out of 1220, Top 38%) and also a very popular surname for all people (#586 out of 150436, Top 1%).
 (2000 U.S. Census)

 Charted below is the birth name statistics of Bradford for boys.
-Bradford reached its highest rank of #279 in the U.S. during the years 1950-1959, and is at #1898 presently.
-(2014 Birth Statistics)
+Bradford reached its highest rank of #279 in the U.S. during the years 1950-1959, but is not found in the list currently.
+(2015 Birth Statistics)

-The only other prominent alternative form of Bradford (#1898 from recent data) ranked in the Top 2000 is Brad (#1911 from recent data).
-These forms of Bradford reached the height of their popularity in the 1970s (usage of 0.2%) and have become much less common since, with forms such as Bradford going out of style.
+Which version is better?with its variant forms and related boy names.
+The only other prominent alternative form of Bradford ranked in the Top 2000 is Brad (#1743 from recent data).
+These forms of Bradford reached the height of their popularity in the 1970s (usage of 0.2%) and have become much less common since, with forms such as Brad going out of style.

 Suggested similar names are Aldford (see Alford), Balfor (see Balfour), Balfore, Beaufort, Bedford, Beresford, Beuford, Bickford, Blandford, Blanford, Bradburn, Bradd, Braddock, Braddon, Bradon, Brainard, Brainerd, Braynard, Bufford, Buford▼, Burford, Byford, Cranford, Cranfurd (see Cranford), Crawford▼, Crawfurd (see Crawford), Halford, Hanford, Harford, Lawford, Lindford, Meadford (see Medford), Medford, Orford, Radferd, Radford, Radfurd (see Radford), Rayford, Redford, Safford, Sandford, Sanford▼, Stafford, Staford, Stamford, Standford, Stanford, Strafford, Stratford, Walford and Warford.
 These names tend to be less frequently used than Bradford.See names in meaning and etymology.